Sphinx Memorial to Bobbin Head

 Head back up the steps from the creek and look out for the signs to the Warrimoo Trail which you’ll follow all the way to the Marina.

 This first half of the walk is definetely my favourite part.
 Not only because it’s downhill, but because the vegetation is so varied.
 You’ll be walking through tall eucalypts and forest ferns, mangroves and sandflats, and passing pretty wattle and banksias, and (seasonal) wildflowers.
-And as the path meanders along the creek to the tune of birdsong, you’ll be treated to tranquil scenes of the water framed by all this lush greenery.
+And as the path meanders along the creek to the tune of birdsong, you’ll be treated to water views framed by all this lush greenery.

 The path is clearly defined for the most part and there are steps carved into the path in the steep sections.
 In the wet, the steps can get slippery as can the rocks at the creek crossing.
 Just before the marina and elsewhere on the path, tree roots can be a hazard so watch out for these.

 The sight of bobbing boats will signal your arrival at the marina.
-Continue on here to explore the rectreation area and have a bite to eat, or turn left to follow the signs and continue the walk
+Continue on here to explore the recreation area and have a bite to eat, or turn left to follow the signs and continue the walk.

 The walk back up is steep, no getting around that.
 But after the first big climb, the path switches back and forth enough so that it’s not so bad.

 The Waterside Bistro at the marina does breakfast and lunch as does the Bobbin Inn Cafe near the Visitors Centre.
-Or if you’ve come prepared, there are plenty of picnic tables.
+Or if you’ve come prepared, there are plenty of picnic spots.

 The Visitor Centre has maps and information on Aboriginal culture and other walks in Ku-ring-gai National Park.
 It has a well-stocked gift shop and some great old photos showing the park and its visitors in earlier times.